The Press Newspaper

 The grant is part of the third round of funding for the Neighborhood Stabilization Program (NSP) and was allocated as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 Toledo’s award was the third highest allocation among Ohio cities and counties, higher than Cincinnati’s allocation ($3.1 million) despite its rank as the third most populous Ohio city.
 Approximately 250 U.S. cities and counties received NSP III allocations.
 Toledo’s allocation landed the city in the top 50 nationwide based on amount received.

 The money will be used locally to acquire and rehabilitate foreclosed homes in order to make them salable once again.
 The funding can also be used to provide qualifying homebuyers with down payment assistance.

 The Press encourages responses to articles and opinions.
 In order to provide for fair comment, The Press will have the following policy covering election letters to the editor:

-The last issue for letters will be the second issue (April 26) before the May primary election.
-No letters will be published in the May 3 issue immediately prior to the (May 4) election except for letters limited to direct rebuttal of election-related issues appearing in the second to last issue
+The last issue for letters will be the second issue (Oct.
+25) before the November general election.
+No letters will be published in the issue immediately prior to the (Nov.
+2) election except for letters limited to direct rebuttal of election-related issues appearing in the second to last issue

 No new political information can be introduced in the issue immediately before the election.
 This is to prevent factual inaccuracies without a fair chance for correction.